 government or the National Park Service.
 For example, Xanterra Parks & Resorts,

 a private corporation, operates all the lodging facilities in Crater Lake

-National Park (Oregon), Zion National Park (Utah), and Yellowstone National Park.
+National Park (Oregon), Zion National Park (Utah), Glacier National Park

 The same company also operates two of

 the four lodging facilities in Death Valley National Park (California) and all

 but one of the lodging facilities on Grand Canyon National Park’s South Rim (Arizona).

 Forever Resorts operates lodges in Big Bend National Park

 upper left), Grand Canyon National Park (North Rim

 Cave National Park (Kentucky), and Badlands National